fooltowise/NeroNotes/Nero's Notes/What am I trying to do.md

 ## Am i doing [[Deliberate Practice]]?

 *We are what we repeatedly do.
-Excellence, then, is ont an act, but a habit.* Will Durant.
+Excellence, then, is not an act, but a habit.* Will Durant.

 ### Am I asking important questions?
 - What is a great business model?
 See [[Moat Typologies]]